cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/interop-slow-delivery.rst

     3. Slow dns.
 Some MTAs (like sendmail) talk to dns a lot.
 If dns is slow, mail delivery appears slow.
 We run named on each Cyrus machine

     4. Lmtpproxyd is having trouble.
-Sometimes lmtpproxyd will die and dissapear.
+Sometimes lmtpproxyd will die and disappear.
 Sometimes it just hangs.
 Not sure why, but restarting may help.

 If you have a large volume of mail then :ref:`Cyrus Murder Mail Delivery
 <murder-mail-delivery>` has some tips.